Quantum Drinfeld Modules I: Quantum Modular Invariant and Hilbert Class Fields: Introduction

 We introduce the quantum modular invariant

 following the same procedure used in the number field case.
 That is, for $f\in k_{\infty}-k$, we start with the set of $\upvarepsilon$ diophantine approximations

-which in this setting is an $\F_{q}$ vector space.
+(where $|\cdot|_{\infty}$ is the absolute value associated to $v_{\infty}$), which in this setting is an $\F_{q}$ vector space.
 We then define the approximant $j_{\upvarepsilon}(f)$ using $\Uplambda_{\upvarepsilon} (f) $ in place of the lattices occurring in the function field modular invariant (as defined in \cite{Gek}).
 Then the association defines a discontinuous, ${\rm GL}_{2}A$-invariant and multivalued function; see \cite{DGI}, \cite{DGII} and \S \ref{Quantumjsection} of this paper.